kittrick/km_tools/README.md

 This plugin is in active development and has only been tested on a Mac.
 Use at your own discretion!

 ## History
+### Version 1.3.4
+	Updated a lot of the math relating to rotations, which are much more stable now.
+I am still trying to figure out how to get relative dimensions.
 ### Version 1.3.3
 	Updated how distance is calculated from the axis resulting in more predictable transformations.
 	Added functionality to the copy function allowing the user to specify the number of copies.